ThePinkDeveloper/desk-of-cards/readme.md

 **To add this proyect as a maven dependency to another project:**

-Include the next xml snipet inside your _dependencies_ tags:
+Include the next xml snipet inside your _dependencies_ tags in the pom.xml file:

 <dependency>